Andalusian horse: Characteristics

 Andalusian horses are elegant and strongly built with a straight or slightly convex profile.
-Ultra convex and concave profiles are discouraged in the breed, and are penalized in breed shows.
+Ultra convex and concave profiles are discouraged in the breed and are penalized in breed shows.
 Necks are long and broad, running to well-defined withers and a massive chest.
 They have a short back and broad, strong hindquarters with a well-rounded croup.
 The breed tends to have clean legs, with no propensity for blemishes or injuries, and energetic gaits.
 The mane and tail are thick and long, but the legs do not have excess feathering.
 Andalusians tend to be docile, while remaining intelligent and sensitive.
-When treated with respect they are quick to learn, responsive, and cooperative.
+When treated with respect, they are quick to learn, responsive, and cooperative.

-There are two additional characteristics unique to the Carthusian strain, believed to trace back to the strain's foundation stallion Esclavo.
-The first is warts under the tail, a trait which Esclavo passed to his offspring, and a trait which some breeders felt was necessary to prove that a horse was a member of the Esclavo bloodline.
+Two additional characteristics are unique to the Carthusian strain, believed to trace back to the strain's foundation stallion Esclavo.
+The first is warts under the tail, a trait that Esclavo passed to his offspring and which some breeders felt was necessary to prove that a horse was a member of the Esclavo bloodline.
 The second characteristic is the occasional presence of "horns", which are frontal bosses, possibly inherited from Asian ancestors.
-The physical descriptions of the bosses vary, ranging from calcium-like deposits at the temple to small horn-like protuberances near or behind the ear.
-However, these "horns" are not considered proof of Esclavo descent, unlike the tail warts.
+The physical descriptions of the bosses vary, ranging from calcium-like deposits at the temple to small, horn-like protuberances near or behind the ear, but these "horns" are not considered proof of Esclavo descent, unlike the tail warts.

 In the past, most coat colors were found, including spotted patterns.
-Today most Andalusians are gray or bay; in the US, around 80 percent of all Andalusians are gray.
-Of the remaining horses, approximately 15 percent are bay and 5 percent are black, dun or palomino or chestnut.
+Today, most Andalusians are gray or bay; in the US, around 80% of all Andalusians are gray.
+Of the remaining horses, around 15% are bay and 5% are black, dun, palomino, or chestnut.
 Other colors, such as buckskin, pearl, and cremello, are rare, but are recognized as allowed colors by registries for the breed.